Frequently Asked Questions

 We process and upload results once a week.
 Confirmation emails are sent out the morning after results have posted.

 Only exams that are completed by the cutoff time will be processed in that batch.
-Any attempts completed after the processing time will be processed the following week.
+Any attempts completed after the processing time will be processed the following week.Click on the MPA Calendar section to see when the exam is available and when results are processed.

 Only exams that are completed by the processing deadline will be processed in that batch.
 Any attempts completed after the processing time will be processed with the next batch.

-• How long is the exam?
+How long is the exam?

-• Is there a fee for the MAE?
+Is there a fee for the MPA?

 IMPORTANT: This fee is not contingent on attending UCR.
-The fee will be billed to student accounts even if the student does not attend UCR.
+The fee will be billed to student accounts even if the student does not attend UCR.UCR students, Summer Session students and Summer Academy students will have the fee assessed on their student account if they have created an ALEKS account.

-ONE LAST IMPORTANT NOTE: We highly recommend that student schedule at least 72 hours (3 days) in advance with ProctorU.
+Student that are taking classes via UCR Extension will need to pay for the MPA BEFORE registering in ALEKS PPL.ONE LAST IMPORTANT NOTE: We highly recommend that student schedule at least 72 hours (3 days) in advance with ProctorU.
 Any exams scheduled inside 72 hours from the desired appointment will incur a Premium Scheduling Fee (PSF) from ProctorU.
-This PSF is not apart of the fee that UCR charges and students must pay it directly to ProctorU at the time of scheduling.
+This PSF is not part of the fee that UCR charges and students must pay it directly to ProctorU at the time of scheduling.
 This PSF is very much avoidable by planning ahead and scheduling early.

-• Receiving a score of 2 on the AB Advanced Placement Calculus Exam ( or on the AB subscore of the BC AP Calculus Exam) will allow a student to enroll into Math 4 or Math 5.
+Any one of the following conditions are alternative ways to be placed into a math class at UCR:- Receiving a score of 2 on the AB Advanced Placement Calculus Exam ( or on the AB subscore of the BC AP Calculus Exam) will allow a student to enroll into Math 4 or Math 5.
 Students that score a 2 on the AP exam are still encouraged to take the MAE to see if they can qualify to take Math 9A/7A (calculus).
 No course credit is given for the score of 2.

-• Receiving a score of 3, 4 or 5 on either the AB or BC Advanced Placement Calculus Exam.
+- Receiving a score of 3, 4 or 5 on either the AB or BC Advanced Placement Calculus Exam.
 If a student takes the AB version and scored a 3 or higher, course credit for either Math 9A or 7A is given.
 If a student takes the BC version and scored a 3 or higher, then credit for Math 9A & 9B or Math 7A & 7B is given.
 Credit for Math 9 or Math 7 is determined by the students major.

-• Have transferable college credit at the Pre-Calculus (Math 5 at UCR) level or higher from an accredited institution of higher education
+- Have transferable college credit at the Pre-Calculus (Math 5 at UCR) level or higher from an accredited institution of higher education

-• Passing score of 5 or higher on the International Baccalaureate Higher Level Math Exam.
+- Passing score of 5 or higher on the International Baccalaureate Higher Level Math Exam.

 Important Notes:

 Just taking an AP Calculus class or IB Math in high school does not earn an exemption.
-In order to be exempt from the MAE, a students needs to take the exam and earn a sufficiently high score.
+In order to be exempt from the MPA, a students needs to take the exam and earn a sufficiently high score.

-• What do I need on the day of the exam?
+What do I need on the day of the exam?

 Please arrive on time!
 ProctorU gives you 15 minutes after your scheduled time to start check in.